 Hydrogen is a promising transport fuel, also being important in alleviating shortages of biomass.
 Electrolysis is a well-known technology for producing hydrogen from renewable resources.
 Promising technologies include alkaline electrolysis, which is characterized by low-cost per-unit areas and excellent durability, but also low efficiency and production capacity per unit area.
-Polymer exchange membrane (PEM) electrolysis has matured rapidly and has recently been scaled up to ~1MW.
-It is characterized by high production capacities and rapid response times.
-Solid oxide electrolysis is still at an early stage, with units of around 50kW and plants of 300 kW under construction.
-It is characterized by high levels of efficiency and modest cost per area, but improvements are needed in long-term durability and robustness.
-Improvements in the manufacturing processes of cells, stacks and modules are further needed to bring down overall costs and increase capacity.
+Polymer exchange membrane (PEM) electrolysis has matured

 Methane, a natural gas, is already widely used in the transport sector and can be produced from biomass via several thermal gasification routes or anaerobic digestion.
 Thermal gasification involves the high-temperature thermochemical conversion of biomass into a calorific product gas.
 It is scalable, efficient and fuel-flexible, but requires expensive and complex gas cleaning and is still in the demonstration phase.
-In a recent gasification-based SNG production project, its efficiency was doubled by integrating electrolysis to let hydrogen convert CO, to methane.
+In a recent gasification-based SNG production project, its efficiency was doubled by integrating electrolysis to let hydrogen convert CO2 to methane.
 Methane can also be produced via the anaerobic digestion processing of organic residues and liquid effluents from the food industry.
 Pilot-scale development and demonstration are still being undertaken to optimise the process.
 Not widely applied but very promising is the production of methane through the biological conversion of synthesis gas.